 4.5 It was further agreed that, with the exception of the reports on the bilateral meetings between the SA Government and the ANC, any further discussions on the issue of political prisoners will be conditional on submissions being received on the current existence and detention of political prisoners.

-remaining laws militating against free political activity, including the elimination of all discriminatory legislation.
+(c).
+The amendment and/or repeal of any remaining laws militating against free political activity, including the elimination of all discriminatory legislation.

 6.1 Laws militating against free political activity.